 Syphilis can be passed on by vaginal, oral or anal sex.
 In fact, some of the scientists consider that oral sex is mainly responsible for the increase of syphilis transmission in men who have sex with men.

 Scabies is a contagious skin disease that is not always sexually transmitted.
 It is generally caused by the parasite Sarcoptes scabei, where an individual feels itchy skin rash that gets worse at night.
 These skin rashes are generally found in the folds on the skin, such as on the wrist, between the fingers, ankles, and even in the genital area.

 Scabies is contagious and the mite can live for several days off the human body.
 It not only spreads by close contact, but by skin-to-skin contact, shared towels, clothing, and bedding.

-It is one other viral STD and usually has two different forms, HSV1 along with HSV2.
+Herpes is a viral STD and has two different forms, HSV1 along with HSV2.
 HSV1 is generally related to cold sores, whereas HSV2 is associated with genital sores.
 Nevertheless, it is quite possible to pass on herpes from the genitals to the mouth and vice versa.